Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Progress/Week_4.md

 - Modify base accessibility function - retrieve park/network for total bounds of PoI, define park fake entry points and include destination argument 'centroids'/'entrance' (used a slightly different approach - elaborate Monday?)
  - Update documentation
  - Fixing mistakes
+ - Integrate planetary computer in NDVI function in case user does not provide raster file

 In progress:
 - Looking into visibility